Bayside (band): Killing Time (2009–12)

 On May 2, 2009, the band performed at Bamboozle Festival at Giants Stadium in New Jersey, the band's third stint at the festival.
 During this time, Bayside finished their contract obligations with Victory Records, and released a cover of "Beautiful Girls" by Sean Kingston for the Fearless Records' cover compilation album Punk Goes Pop 2.
 The following summer the band finished its fourth stint on the Vans Warped Tour, and much of 2010 the band worked on its fifth album with plans on releasing it in early 2011, which the magazine Alternative Press named one of the most anticipated albums of 2010 in its annual feature.

 On March 10, 2010, the Alternative Press website released news that Bayside has signed to the record label Wind-up Records, projecting the band's next release to be fall of the same year.
-The band began tracking their fifth album and Wind Up Records debut on June 1, 2010, at Dreamland Studios in Woodstock, New York.
+The band began tracking their fifth album and Wind Up Records debut on June 1, 2010, at Dreamland Recording Studios in Hurley, New York.
 Bayside enlisted the help of prolific British rock producer Gil Norton, who is best known for his work with the Foo Fighters, The Pixies, Counting Crows, Echo and the Bunnymen, Jimmy Eat World and Dashboard Confessional.
 In September 2010 the band announced through their Twitter account that the new album will be called Killing Time, and will be released on February 22, 2011.
 On October 5, 2010, the band announced the track listing for Killing Time on their Twitter.
 The first song, "Already Gone", was put up for streaming exclusively on AbsolutePunk.net on October 18, 2010.
-Their first single from Killing Time, "Sick, Sick Sick", was released on November 16, 2010.
+Their first single from Killing Time, "Sick, Sick, Sick", was released on November 16, 2010.
 On February 3, 2011, "Mona Lisa" was released on the Alternative Press website to be streamed for free, although it was played previously at an Acoustic set for 104.5 Radio with "On Love, On Life".

 Bayside played the 2011 Take Action Tour with Silverstein co-headlining, with opening acts including Polar Bear Club, The Swellers, and Texas In July.
 On April 26, 2011, the Take Action Vol. 10 compilation was released, which included a previously unreleased Bayside song, "Battle Scars".
 Bayside announced that they would be going on tour with Saves The Day, I Am The Avalanche, and Transit from the middle of September 2011 to the middle of November 2011.
 During the tour, Rise Records released a 7" vinyl compilation featuring one song from each of the bands touring, which was limited to only 2000 copies.
 The Bayside song featured on the 7" split was the original demo of their new single "Sick, Sick, Sick."
 After a break from touring, the band announced that they would be doing Warped Tour 2012 from June 16 to July 30, and Raneri would be playing solo acoustic sets on the Acoustic Basement Stage for the same tour dates.